ProjectUn1c0rn/SaltStrap/README.md

-#SaltStrap
+#SaltStrap - Isolated Tor Instance

-Bootstrap an instance on bare Debian stable (Ubuntu needs testing) from a git repo and provide update tools
+Bootstrap an Isolated Tor instance on bare Debian stable (Ubuntu needs testing) from a git repo and provide update tools

 ##Requirement